Event Who gets to 'know'

 Join organisers from Brisbane Free University and The Resistance for a collaborative and hands on workshop to further explore the themes addressed in An Alternative Economics.

-Through facilitated speculation guided by anticapitalist methodologies you’ll imagine alternative economies of education and knowing: collaborative, relational, commoned, place-based, accountable, and oriented toward justice.
+Through facilitated speculation guided by anticapitalist methodologies, you will imagine alternative economies of education and knowing: collaborative, relational, commoned, place based, accountable, and oriented toward justice.
 You will consider what counts as knowledge, the political and economic imperatives at stake in the commodification of education, and the age-old question of who gets to ‘know’.

-An Alternative Economics brings together a group of Australian and international artists who each use their artmaking to explore and expand on the creation of value.
-Guided by the idea of the circular economy and its compelling counter-narrative to the untenable model of eternal growth, each work in this exhibition offers a provocation to make us reconsider what is ‘counted’ in our society and why.
+An Alternative Economics brings together Australian and international artists who use art to explore and expand on the creation of value.
+Guided by the idea of the circular economy and its compelling counter-narrative to the untenable model of eternal growth, each work offers a provocation to make us reconsider what is ‘counted’ in our society and why.

 Guest Info

 • Brisbane Free University is a grassroots education project organised on Jagera and Turrbal land.
-We host semi-regular public lectures, workshops, and a fortnightly radical reading group that is open to anyone.
-We believe in the radical value of political education, and try to remember the sheer joy of learning together, wherever we are.
+It hosts public lectures, workshops, and a fortnightly radical reading group open to anyone.

-The Resistance is a community organisation led by and centering women, non-binary + gender non-conforming people of colour—practicing mutual aid, building community + teaching radical theory on and around Yuggera/Yugambeh land.
+The Resistance is a community organisation led by and centring women, non-binary, and gender non-conforming people of colour—practicing mutual aid, building community, and teaching radical theory on and around Yuggera/Yugambeh land.

 Related Exhibition